-YEAR-LONG / 1 OR 2 CREDITS

-RECOMMENDED PREREQUISITES: SPORTS MEDICINE INTERMEDIATE OR INSTRUCTOR APPROVAL
+YEAR-LONG / 1 OR 2 CREDITS RECOMMENDED PREREQUISITES: SPORTS MEDICINE I OR INSTRUCTOR APPROVAL COURSE FEE REQUIRED

-The 2024-2025 Advanced Sports Medicine Course will be completely a "hands on" learning experience during 7th and/or 8th periods.
+The CTE Lab in Health Science will be a completely "hands on" learning experience during 7th and/or 8th periods.
 Students will be involved in every aspect of evaluating and treating injuries from the Athletic Training Room, physician, and physical therapy perspective.
-No textbooks or PowerPoints, just learning more about the operation of sports medicine.